Concept

 Office of the UN Resident Coordinator in Uzbekistan,

-Representative office of the United Nations Development Program in Uzbekistan,
+Representative office of the UNDP in Uzbekistan

-OSCE Project Coordinator in Uzbekistan,
+OSCE Project Co-ordinator in Uzbekistan,

 PARTICIPANTS

-The international forum is attended by 200 participants, including politicians, local and foreign experts, human rights experts, climate experts, representatives of ministries working on climate change issues, civil society institutions, the media, research centers, companies, business circles and international organizations .
+The international forum is attended by 200 participants, including politicians, local and foreign experts, human rights experts, climate experts, representatives of ministries working on climate change issues, civil society institutions, the media, research centers, companies, business circles and international organizations.

 Date and place: